tensorflow/tensorflow/README.md

-TensorFlow was originally developed by researchers and engineers working within the Machine Intelligence team at Google Brain to conduct research in machine learning and neural networks.
+TensorFlow was originally developed by researchers and engineers working within the Machine Intelligence team at Google Brain to conduct research in machine learning and neural networks and was written in C++.
 However, the framework is versatile enough to be used in other areas as well.

 TensorFlow provides stable [Python](https://www.tensorflow.org/api_docs/python) and [C++](https://www.tensorflow.org/api_docs/cc) APIs, as well as a non-guaranteed backward compatible API for
 [other languages](https://www.tensorflow.org/api_docs).

 Keep up-to-date with release announcements and security updates by subscribing to